I am Course Director on the MA Art & Design History, as well as a lecturer, writer and PhD research supervisor.

 Barber, Stephen [Speaker], Davies, Rachel [Speaker], Horrocks, Chris [Speaker], Mancke, Carol [Speaker] and Maude-Roxby, Alice [Speaker] (2009) The art of intervention: Kingston University responses: Japanese mob.
 In: The art of intervention: critical perspectives on the intersections of private and public memory; 14 Feb 2009, Kingston upon Thames, U.K..
 (Unpublished)

-Horrocks, Christopher [Curator of an exhibition] and Riding, Christine [Curator of an exhibition] (2008) The lure of the East: British Orientalist painting.
+Horrocks, Christopher [Curator] and Riding, Christine [Curator] (2008) The lure of the East: British Orientalist painting.
 The lure of the East: British Orientalist painting. , 4 Jun - 31 Aug 2008 , Tate Britain, London.

 Horrocks, C. W. (2011) Techno-theory: critiques of culture and technological being.
 (PhD thesis), Kingston University, uk.bl.ethos.548185.